akka/akka/akka-docs/rst/scala/remoting-artery.rst

 .. note::

-  This page describes the experimental remoting subsystem, codenamed *Artery* that will eventually replace the old remoting implementation.
+  This page describes the :ref:`may change <may-change>` remoting subsystem, codenamed *Artery* that will eventually replace the old remoting implementation.
 For the current stable remoting system please refer to :ref:`remoting-scala`.

 Remoting enables Actor systems on different hosts or JVMs to communicate with each other.
 By enabling remoting